-This is an autoimmune condition characterized by a worsening of tiredness as the day progresses and weakness in the muscles.
+This is an autoimmune condition characterized by worsening tiredness as the day progresses and weakness in the muscles.

-Symptoms are the result of autoimmune destruction of acetylcholine receptors found at postsynaptic neuromuscular junctions due to autoantibodies.
+Symptoms result from autoimmune destruction of acetylcholine receptors found at postsynaptic neuromuscular junctions due to autoantibodies.

 Diagnosis is made with the edrophonium test or a placebo (inactive).